jessicarush/react-notes/notes.md

 - Deciding on state and where the state should be defined
 - What changes when state changes

+This article: [Tao of React - Software Design, Architecture & Best Practices](https://alexkondov.com/tao-of-react/) lists some really great, practical, suggestions for designing and building your React app.

+This article: [Bad Habits of Mid-Level React Developers](https://dev.to/srmagura/bad-habits-of-mid-level-react-developers-b41) is slightly more opinionated but still has some useful suggestions.

 ## React 18 notes